-Eagle View Stage 9 · The Großer Ahornboden is a protected area of outstanding natural beauty with more than 2000 maple trees between 300 and 600 years old growing in front of a spectacular rock backdrop.
+Eagle View Stage 9 · The Großer Ahornboden is a protected area of outstanding natural beauty with more than 2000 sycamore trees between 300 and 600 years old growing in front of a spectacular rock backdrop.
 Early summer and autumn are the two best times to visit this area and admire the incredible colours of nature.

-Stage 10: Landscape · Unlike its big brother the Großer Ahornboden, the smaller Kleiner Ahornboden is much quieter and remote, meaning hikers will find no coachloads of tourists.
-The perfect place to lean back on a 500-year-tree, admire the landscape and feel the energy of nature.
+Eagle Kick Stage 10 · Unlike its big brother the Großer Ahornboden, the smaller Kleiner Ahornboden is much quieter and remote, meaning hikers will find no coachloads of tourists.
+It is the perfect place to lean back on a 500-year-old tree, admire the landscape and feel the energy of nature.

 Tip!
 There is a Black Diamond Service Station at the Karwendelhaus, where hikers who have broken a walking pole or lost a glove can get a free replacement.